sfjuocekr/CRSF-joystick/README.md

 Channels 1, 2, 3 and 4 are axis; the rest is assumed to be three position switches.
 Having separate buttons makes setting up simulator functions a breeze!
+I have added a few hacks to make different simulators compatible with this joystick.

 # Credits: